FireEntity1/Cscape/README.md

-A flappy-bird style game where you dodge incoming obstacles!
+A flappy-bird style game developed in Simple Directmedia Layer (SDL) and C where you dodge an infinite series of procedurally generated obstacles!

 Press up arrow to jump!